NaSHA's Shooting Horse Schools

 You’ll leave with more than skill — you’ll leave with a plan.

-What do I need to bring to each shooting horse school clinic?
+What do I need to bring to each shooting horse school?

 Each school level builds on the last, and so do the requirements: